dhuss42/minishell/README.md

 ## 2. Project structure

-Below is the basic structure of the project, with the names in brackets indicating who was responsible for each part:
+Below is the basic structure of the project, with the names in brackets indicating who was responsible for each part.
+Minishell will run in an infinite loop once it has obtained the environment variables.
+In the loop the program will always ask for input and then procede going through the lexer, parser, expansion and executor before freeing the necessary memory.

 1. [Environment Variables](#31-Environment-Variables)
 2. [Builtins](#32-Builtins)